How to avoid stampedes and stay safe in crowds – DW – 07/03/2024

 The situation could have some parallels with the 2010 Love Parade stampede, an overcrowding tragedy that occurred over a decade ago in Germany.

-Anna Sieben, an associate professor of cultural and social psychology at the University of St. Gallen in Switzerland, who has been researching crowd dynamics for years.
+Anna Sieben, an associate professor of cultural and social psychology at the University of St. Gallen in Switzerland, has been researching crowd dynamics for years, including the overcrowding event at the festival which killed 21 people and injured more than 600.

-Research that Sieben has conducted on the overcrowding event at the festival, which killed 21 people and injured over 600 more, shows that what happened there — and probably in India — likely wasn't as a result of "mass panic," although that's what one might assume after reading about the situation.
+Research from Sieben shows that what happened there — and probably in India — likely wasn't as a result of "mass panic," although that's what one might assume after reading about the situation.

 Rather, said Sieben, people who find themselves in a stampede event often don't realize anything is wrong until it's too late.